gkalomiros/shotokan/curriculum/proposed/README.md

   auxiliary single techniques; completion of foundational kata; introduction to basic kata applications; refinement of simple partner drills; introduction to intermediate partner drills.
 * **Social:** Introduction to less common karate etiquette and basic leadership roles in the dojo.
-* **Mental:** Begin learning Japanese terminology for techniques and learning more about Shotokan in general.
+* **Scholastic:** Begin learning Japanese terminology for techniques and learning more about Shotokan in general.

 Intermediate students should begin focusing on proper alignment (posture and joint positioning) when stationary, progressing towards maintaining alignment while in motion.
 Strength and speed should develop but not be emphasized at